 Rural health care centers treating mild to severe newborn jaundice.

 Firefly is in full-scale manufacturing.
 All components of the Firefly have been designed to be mass-produced.
-Design that Matters has provided capacity development for Vietnamese manufacturer Medical Technology Transfer Services (MTTS) to assist with the sourcing of mass-produced plastic parts and in-house metal tube bending capabilities so that MTTS can mass-produce the Firefly Email from Designer
+Design that Matters has provided capacity development for Vietnamese manufacturer Medical Technology Transfer Services (MTTS) to assist with the sourcing of mass-produced plastic parts and in-house metal tube bending capabilities so that MTTS can mass-produce the Firefly Interview with designer

 As of September 1 2014, DtM partners East Meets West Foundation and MTTS have installed Firefly phototherapy devices across Vietnam, Myanmar, Cambodia, East Timor, Thailand, Malaysia, and Ghana.
 These devices have already treated over 4000 newborns and will treat at least 35,000 over their lifetime.
 East Meets West, MTTS, and DtM continue to expand Firefly into new hospitals and countries, and seek out new distribution channels.
 Firefly has received its certificate of free sale from the Ministry of Health in Vietnam, a type of regulatory approval recognized by the ten ASEAN member nations.
-Email from Designer
+Interview with designer

 Clinical trials were completed in 2012 and since then the Firefly has been used in Vietnam and the Philippines.
 As of February 2013, the two devices in the field have treated over 108 infants and have averted over 15 life threatening exchange transfusions.
 As of September 1 2014, DtM partners East Meets West Foundation and MTTS have installed Firefly phototherapy devices across Vietnam, Myanmar, Cambodia, East Timor, Thailand, Malaysia, and Ghana.
 These devices have already treated over 4000 newborns and will treat at least 35,000 over their lifetime.
 East Meets West, MTTS, and DtM continue to expand Firefly into new hospitals and countries, and seek out new distribution channels.